Abhay-2811/geo-locked/readme.md

 # Geo-Locked NFTs

-Geo-Locked NFTs do exact;y what they sound like, they are geo-restricted and user can only mint them in specific location, as decided by owner of NFT.
+Geo-Locked NFTs do exactly what they sound like, they are geo-restricted and user can only mint them in specific location, as decided by owner of NFT.

 ## How Is It Possible?